GitHubDragonFly/HTML_CSS_JS/README.md

 # HTML_CSS_JS
-Exercise in HTML, CSS and JavaScript ([jQuery](https://jquery.com/download/) as well).
+Exercise in HTML, CSS and JavaScript ( [jQuery](https://jquery.com/download/) as well ).
 Intended for those who either might be learning these or would just like to have several examples in a single page.
-See the screenshot for what the top part of this page looks like in Firefox browser.
+See the screenshot for what the top part of this page looks like in the Firefox browser.

 Some might consider these as relatively simple examples but they only reflect a way of how I am going about learning these languages.
 Some code was simply adopted and modified from original public sources.
 There is definitely lots of rotation examples, so try not to get dizzy.